 The architects at R. McGhee & Associates ensured that the facility is compliant with the Americans for Disabilities Act and utilized an environmentally friendly design.
 Special thanks to our Capital Campaign Committee and the supporters who made this milestone possible.

-An innovative transitional-to-permanent housing program that builds survivors financial skills and credit
+An innovative transitional-to-permanent housing program that builds survivors skills and self-dependency

 MSP’s transitional-to-permanent housing program, RISE (Reaching Independence through Survivor Empowerment) helps families fleeing from domestic violence move from crisis and homelessness to safety and stability.
-In this one year model, MSP staff provides case management and education on financial responsibility and life planning.
-Additionally, during the year of participation, rental payments are subsidized by MSP on a gradually declining scale, and trained MSP staff will provide ongoing support and referrals to clients, as they pursue goals in an autonomous environment.
+In this one year program, MSP staff provide case management and resources on financial responsibility, life planning and other supportive services.
+During the year of participation, rental payments are paid by MSP and MSP staff provide ongoing support and referrals to clients as they pursue goals in an autonomous environment.
 The goal is to provide a foundation to allow RISE families to be able to have the option to remain in the homes they have built for themselves after exiting the program, promoting long-term self-sufficiency and freedom from abuse.

 If you are a victim of domestic violence, you may be a candidate for RISE.
-Call us at 202-540-1064 to learn more about our services.
+Call us at 202-650-6151 to learn more about our services.
 You may also call this number if you are a landlord who would like to support our program.
 The MOU required to be signed by RISE Program landlords may be found here.